ggskunk/Mutagen/README.md

 and mutate its private key bits, this allows us to reduce the number of options for enumerating options

-build : g++ -O3 -march=native -std=c++17 mutagen.cpp -lssl -lcrypto -lpthread -o mutagen
+build : make

+# Solve puzzle 38 with 8 threads and override flip count to 21
-./mutagen -p [PUZZLE_NUMBER] -t [THREAD_COUNT]
+./puzzle_solver -p 38 -t 8 -f 21

-Options
+# Solve puzzle 20 with default settings
+./puzzle_solver

+# Show help
+./puzzle_solver -h

+Key Features
+Command-line options:

--p	Puzzle number to solve (20-68)	20
+-p/--puzzle: Puzzle number (20-68)

--t	Number of worker threads to use	CPU core count
+-t/--threads: Number of CPU cores to use
--h	Show help message

-Examples
-Solve puzzle 25 using all available CPU cores:

-./mutagen -p 25

-Solve puzzle 25 using 8 threads:

-./mutagen -p 25 -t 8

-The program is in development mode.
-If anyone wants to help improve it, they are welcome.

-As improvements are made, the repository will be updated
+-f/--flips: Override default flip count

+-h/--help: Show usage information

+Optimizations:

+AVX2 vectorization for cryptographic operations

+Multi-threading with OpenMP

+Batched processing for better cache utilization

+The solver is designed to be both efficient and easy to use, with sensible defaults that can be overridden as needed.

 donation address :